ivoyager/ivoyager/data/solar_system/TABLES_README.txt

 	TableReader "build_" functions.
 However, get_int(), get_real(), etc., will
 	return type-specific null-equivilent values (e.g., -1, NAN, etc.).

-Hyperlinks to Wikipedia or internal wiki:
+Item hyperlinks to Wikipedia or internal wiki:

-Extension project can set Global.enable_wiki = true to have GUI hyperlinks.
-These links can be either to Wikipedia.org (in any available language) or an internal game wiki (a la "Civilopedia").
-For external Wikipedia links, item URL titles must be specified in table field "en.wikipedia", "es.wikipedia", etc. If non-English wiki titles are added, these locales also must be added to Global.wikipedia_locales.
-If game project has an internal wiki, add titles under table field "wiki" and set Global.use_internal_wiki = true.
-This will enable Global signal open_internal_wiki_requested(wiki_title) whenever a GUI hyperlink is pressed.
+Extension project can set Global.enable_wiki = true for GUI hyperlinks.
+Column fields "en.wikipedia", etc., contain page titles for language-specific Wikipedia pages.
+Additional languages can be added as new columns and must be added to Global.wikipedia_locales.
+For an internal wiki (a la "Civiliopedia") add new column "wiki" and set Global.use_internal_wiki = true.
+For more, see comments in prog_refs/wiki_manager.gd.

 Type (required row):